stelligent/stelligent-u/14-Jenkins/README.md

 You may work off of the provided `base.yaml` template.

 Once you have created the CloudFormation template, launch it and navigate to the Jenkins instance when complete.
-Finish the installation by installing Jenkins on the EC2 instance, and starting the service.
+Install Jenkins on the EC2 instance, and starting the service.
 Finally, following the admin install wizard by navigating to the instance IP at the correct port.
 Verify that Jenkins is set up and ready for use by ensuring the "Welcome to Jenkins!" prompt is present and you can:

 - Add a "New Item"
 - Browse "People"